Infocom: Invisiclues

 Originally, hints for the game were provided as a "pay-per-hint" service created by Mike Dornbrook, called the Zork Users Group (ZUG).
 Dornbrook also started Infocom's customer newsletter, called The New Zork Times, to discuss game hints and preview and showcase new products.

 The pay-per-hint service eventually led to the development of InvisiClues: books with hints, maps, clues, and solutions for puzzles in the games.
 The answers to the puzzles were printed in invisible ink that only became visible when rubbed with a special marker that was provided with each book.
 Usually, two or more answers were given for each question that a gamer might have.
 The first answer would provide a subtle hint, the second a less subtle hint, and so forth until the last one gave an explicit walkthrough.
 Gamers could thus reveal only the hints that they needed to have to play the game.
 To prevent the mere questions (printed in normal ink) from giving away too much information about the game, a certain number of misleading fake questions were included in every InvisiClues book.
 Answers to these questions would start by giving misleading or impossible to carry out answers, before the final answer revealed that the question was a fake (and usually admonishing the player that revealing random clues from the book would spoil their enjoyment of the game).
 The InvisiClues books were regularly ranked in near the top of best seller lists for computer books.

 In the Solid Gold line of re-releases, InvisiClues were integrated into the game.
 By typing "HINT" twice the player would open up a screen of possible topics where they could then reveal one hint at a time for each puzzle, just like the books.

 Interactive fiction

-Infocom also released a small number of "interactive fiction paperbacks" (gamebooks), which were based on the games and featured the ability to choose a different path through the story.
+Infocom also released a small number of "interactive fiction paperbacks" (gamebooks), which were based on the games (such as Zork) and featured the ability to choose a different path through the story.
 Similar to the Choose Your Own Adventure series, every couple of pages the book would give the reader the chance to make a choice, such as which direction they wanted to go or how they wanted to respond to another character.
 The reader would then choose one of the given answers and turn to the appropriate page.
 These books, however, never did sell particularly well, and quickly disappeared from the bookshelves.